 e-mail: mkulenovic@ uri.edu

 web page: www.math.uri.edu/~kulenm

 This is the first calculus course for students of engineering, mathematics, science and other areas of study that require a strong mathematical background.
-In MTH 141 we shall explore in depth the idea of rate of change of a function and its applications to problems in physics, geometry, chemistry and biology.
+In MTH 141 we shall explore in depth the ideas of rate of change of a function and total change of a function and its applications to problems in physics, geometry, chemistry and biology.
 We will approach new ideas and problems from algebraic, graphical, and numerical points of view.

 The goals are to have you develop symbol manipulation skills, mathematical modeling skills, skills in the use of technology to treat mathematical problems that involve the concepts of rate of change and derivative, an understanding of the language of calculus, and an appreciation for the uses of calculus in the sciences.

 Learning Outcomes At the end of the course the student should be able to:

 The course grade will be computed as follows:

 Course grade = (25 E1 + 25 E2 +